mohamedakelportfolio/Programming-For-AI-and-Data-Science-With-Python-3ql-AI-School/Programming for AI and Data Science With Python/Part-1/exercises/1-Data-Types-and-Operators/exercises.md

 print(message)

+>Determine the output of the following program without running the code: num = 12 message = '%d' %(num) print(message) message = '%4d' %(num) print(message)

+>Determine the output of the following program without running the code: decnum = 1.72498329745 message = '%5.3f' %(decnum) print(message) message = '%7.2f' %(decnum)
+print(message)

+>Assign the strings 'Aaron' , 'Beck' and 'Carol' to three variables student1 , student2 and student3 respectively.
+Use the three variables and the format() method to generate the following string:
+My best friends are Aaron, Beck and Carol.
+Assign the new string to a variable called message and print the value of message .

+>Determine the output of the following program without running the code: message1 = '{:7.2f} and {:d}'.format(21.3124, 12) message2 = '{1} and {0}'.format(21.3124, 12)
+print(message1)
+print(message2)

+>Assign the values 111 and 13 to two variables p and q respectively.
+Divide p by q and assign the result to a variable called result .
+Use the three variables and the % operator to generate the following string:
+The result of 111 divided by 13 is 8.538, correct to 3 decimal places.
+Assign the string to a variable called message and print the value of message .

+>Determine the output of the following program without running the code: message = 'My name is {} and I am {} years old.'.format('Jamie', 31) print(message)

+>Determine the output of the following program without running the code: message1 = 'My favorite colors are {}, {} and {}.'.format('orange', 'blue', 'black') message2 = 'My favorite colors are {1}, {0} and {2}.'.format('orange', 'blue', 'black') print(message1)
+print(message2)

 >Assign the strings 'Python' , 'Java' and 'C#' to three variables lang1 , lang2 and lang3 respectively.
 Use the three variables and the % operator to generate the following strings: The most popular programming languages are Python Java and C#.

+>Assign the values 12 and 7 to two variables x and y respectively.
+Divide x by y and assign the result to a variable called quotient .
+Use the format() method and the variables x , y and quotient to generate the following string:
+The result of 12 divided by 7 is 1.7143, correct to 4 decimal places.
+Assign the string to a variable called message and print the value of message .

+>Assign the value 2.7123 to a variable called number .
+Cast number into an integer and assign it back to number .
+Print the value of number .

 >4. display the string, using the print() function.  “ Rock a by baby,\n\ton the tree top,\t\when the wind blows\n\t\t\t the cradle will drop. ”